What are outpatient services?

 - Your insurance coverage.
 Does your health plan provide coverage for the outpatient service center?
 If the center is not covered, you risk having to pay more for the services.

-Quality of Outpatient Services Back to top
+Quality of Outpatient Services

 Most outpatient service centers are accredited and approved for the types of treatment offered.
 But not all centers provide care that is right for you.
 Be sure to find out whether the provider you're considering is reputable and qualified.
 The following government and health agencies can help you learn about the quality of outpatient service centers: